Learner Rider Permit ?- What’s Next?

 - Learn how to systemise your riding.
 Going through a systemised list of procedures for intersections, curves, crash avoidance strategies etc is a sound way to develop defensive skills.
 This will avoid inadvertently missing important safety procedures as you ride.

 - As you develop skills and confidence you should also guard against complacency as this can encourage contempt and aggression towards other road users.
-If at any time you find that you suffer a “near miss” in traffic or maybe find yourself “getting it wrong” mid-corner, always try to analyse what you did that contributed to the situation.
+If at any time you find you experince a “near miss” in traffic or maybe find yourself “getting it wrong” mid-corner, always try to analyse what you did that contributed to the situation.
 Even in traffic situations where we feel that someone else has encroached on our safety, there is usually something that the rider did which contributed to the situation, i.e. positioning for visibility, anticipating and responding to hazard earlier.

 - You will find that development of skills and confidence in a methodical and progressive manner will make your riding so much more enjoyable as it keeps you safe.
 We at Ride-Tek MTA sincerely hope that you enjoy many years of happy riding.